Welcome to the Worldwide Greathead family my One-Name Study - Person Page 676

 #16887, b.
 3 July 1837, d.
 13 May 1907

 Wallace Smith was born on 3 July 1837 in Woolwich, London, England.1 He was the son of William Mein Smith and Louise Basgrave Wallace.1 Louisa and her three children, Wallace, George and Frances departed London on 18 September 1939 aboard the ship "Adelaide" of 640 tons and arrived in Port Nicholson on 7 March 1840.
 They landed at Pito-one which is now called Petone.
-Louise travelled out to New Zealand to join her husband William who was the Surveyor General to the New Zealand Company having sold his commission when he was offered this post.1 He married Mary Ann Bennett Hume on 28 October 1864 in New Zealand.1 He married Clara Villiers Oliver on 9 September 1868 in New Zealand.1 He died on 13 May 1907 in Greytown, New Zealand, aged 69.1
+Louise travelled out to New Zealand to join her husband William who was the Surveyor General to the New Zealand Company having sold his commission when he was offered this post.1 He married Mary Ann Bennett Hume on 28 October 1864 in New Zealand.1 His wife Mary died on 1865 in Greytown, New Zealand.1 He married Clara Villiers Oliver on 9 September 1868 in New Zealand.1 Wallace died on 13 May 1907 in Greytown, New Zealand, aged 69.1

 Sources of Information